-Sandra Richardson BA (Hons); MBACP Accred; BACP Registered
+BA (Hons); MBACP Accred; BACP Registered & Supervisor

-My aim is to assist you in getting to where you want to be in your life by offering you a professional, confidential, caring environment.
-I will not judge you, this is your life and our work is getting you to a place that feels right to you.
+My aim is to assist you in getting to where you want to be in your life by offering you a professional, confidential environment.
+Counselling is different because I am not related to you in anyway, you can say it as it is and I will not judge you and you do not have to worry about upsetting me like with friends and family.
+This is your life and our work is getting you to a place that feels right for you.
 We may focus on the past, present or future, or all three.

-You may be wondering if your particular concern or issue is something that I work with.
-I am happy to answer your questions if you would like to contact me personally, and to potentially answer your question now, I have listed below some but not all of the areas/issues I regularly work with, there are many more:
+You may be wondering if your particular concern or issue is something that we can work with.
+I am happy to answer your questions if you would like to contact me personally, and to potentially answer your question now, I have listed below some, but not all of the more areas/issues I regularly work:

 - Feeling overwhelmed